For the Ladies: it’s Not “We”, it’s “Me” for Your MBA Applications

 So ladies, if this sounds familiar, know that you’re like many talented, successful, amazing MBA women, but also know that it’s time to start overcoming that natural gravitational pull towards using the word “we” when in fact, you should be using “I” or “me”.
 Your MBA applications are a great place to practice self promotion balanced with tact, grace and of course also giving credit where it’s due.

-And finally, if in doubt, don’t forget that you can also use strong but gracious action verbs like “co-led, co-managed, co-developed” etc. If you led an aspect of a project, talk about that.
+And finally, if in doubt, use strong but gracious action verbs.
+Try “co-led,” “co-managed,” or “co-developed.”
+If you led an aspect of a project, talk about that.
 But if you truly partnered with someone else on all aspects of leading it, acknowledge that too.
 If you stepped up to the plate and really made an impact, make sure that’s reflected in the way you talk about it.

 As an all-female MBA team, we know a thing or two about how this goes.
 Reach out if you’re wondering how to balance the “we” and “me” in your applications!